ckampfe/jindex/README.md

 ## Examples

-You can pass JSON through stdin:
+You can pass JSON through stdin or from a file:

 ```
 $ echo '{